silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/background.md

 ![](./fig/diffusion.png)

-*Forward and reverse process in diffusion models.
+*Figure 1: Forward and reverse process in diffusion models.
 Reproduced from [1].*

 A typical diffusion architecture in vision uses a combination of a **Text Encoder** (such as CLIP), a **Noise Estimate Network (NEN)** and **VAE(Variational Autoencoder)**.
 Typically, NEN using **U-Net** dominates diffusion models in vision.
 However, diffusion language models don't necessarily involve the U-Net architecture.
 Even if they do, the operators are not the same as diffusion models for vision, as will be discussed later.
 U-Net is used for progressive refinement via noise addition, and is considered as the most important part for hardware acceleration.

 ![](./fig/vision.png)

-*The Stable Diffusion pipeline, illustrating the transformation from a text prompt to an image using CLIP, U-Net, and VAE.
+*Figure 2: The Stable Diffusion pipeline, illustrating the transformation from a text prompt to an image using CLIP, U-Net, and VAE.
 Reproduced from [Stable Diffusion (Image Generation)](https://jedrzejwalega.github.io/machine-learning/tutorial/2023/12/31/stable-diffusion.html.)*

 Specifically, U-Net in latent diffusion models mainly comprises **Res Blocks** and **Attention Blocks**.
 The encoder and decoder parts form a **"U"** shape.
 The **Res Blocks** are organized with layers including linear, 2D convolution, group norm and non-linear computations.
 In Attention Blocks, we mainly need to deal with matirx-matrix multiplication.

 ![](./fig/unet.png)

-*Reverse diffusion for guided diffusion process.
+*Figure 3: Reverse diffusion for guided diffusion process.
 Reproduced from https://deepsense.ai/wp-content/uploads/2023/03/xOverview-of-U-Net-architecture.jpeg.pagespeed.ic.oQ86PpsfAk.webp*

 ### Diffusion Language Models
 While diffusion models dominates fields in AIGC for image, video or audios, how to construct diffusion language models is non-trivial due to the discrete nature of text as opposed to the continuous nature of other data types.
 Works on diffusion models for language generation remain limited, and there is also no specialized hardware accelerator for diffusion language models, either.